wrightmat/dnd-eberron/other/Draconic Factions.md

 	 - [x]  Onme Donverou, a childhood friend of Spindelaryx, is appointed as Keeper of the Flame.
 	 - [x]  Spindelaryx selected to lead Thrane's new contingent to Thronehold. +1 to Force.
 	 - [x]  Spindelaryx convinces the other three nations stationed at Thonehold to let Thrane remodel Thronehold Castle. +1 to Wealth.
-	 - [ ]  "Throne Wardens" of House Denieth replaced by the Silver Scales, Paladin Protectors of the Realm. +1 to Force for Silver Dragon Faction.
+	 - [ ]  "Throne Wardens" of House Denieth fully under draconic influence. +1 to Force.
 	 - [ ]  Spindelaryx takes control of the newly remodeled Thronehold Castle (now called the Golden Palace), calling in gold dragon reinforcements to force out the other three nations.
-The silver dragons may want to pretend to put up a fight, to keep up appearances.
 Add "Golden Palace" as an Asset.
 	 - [ ]  Gold dragons attack Flamekeep, wiping out the Council of Cardinals.
 Add "Flamekeep" as an Asset.
 	 - [ ]  Gold dragons search for and eventually find the ancient couatl artifact.
 Add "Hezcalipa's Heart" as an Asset.
 	 - [ ]  Gold dragons return to Argonnessen with Hezcalipa's Heart, completing their goal. +1 to Magic.